Back To Blog

 Ohio’s 529 Plan Can Be Used Across The Nation

 Your child may already know what school they’d like to attend.
 If they decide to go out of state, your college savings in Ohio’s 529 Plan can be used nationwide at any federally accredited educational institutions – whether for an associate, bachelor’s, graduate or vocational degree.
+It can also be used for certain expenses for an apprenticesip approved by the U.S. Department of Labor.
 So remember: just because you save in Ohio’s 529 plan does not mean your child can only attend a post-secondary education program in Ohio.

 Rolling Over Funds To A 529 Plan